hrealinho/discord-bot/README.md

 # Discord Bot
 **NOT READY FOR PRODUCTION**
  Simple song playing discord bot to test some APIs using discord.js to interact with the Discord API.
- Yes, the code _does_ suck.
- Currently using youtube to play the songs.
+ Currently using youtube to play the songs and mongo db as the database.

  ## FEATURES:

 TODO >
- - leave
  - add Next feature
  - refactoring ...
  - tests
- - custom prefix for each guild
+ - prefix loading :/
+ - spotify API to accept spotify playlist links and more

 WORKING >
- - play song
+ - play song from youtube url
  - skip a song
- - stop ???,
+ - stop
+ - leave
  - change the volume
  - handle playing multiple servers at once
  - queue
  - ban command if role are admin
+ - custom prefix for each guild
+ - saves prefix to database

 ## Dependencies
 ```JSON